 - Transfer them to the desired location and do the steps in reverse

 After following these steps, the patient can be moved from one place to another quite easily.
 Please refer to the owner’s manual for complete sit to stand instructions.

-Types of Sit to Stand Lifts
+4 Types of Stand Assist Lifts

 The next most cost effective lifting device is a hydraulic assist lift which works quite same as electric lifts and offers similar performance as them.
-But, the hydraulic lift uses hydraulic pump to lift the patients instead of battery…which means the caregiver has to manual pump the patient up.
-Pumping the hydraulic lift is fairly easy for healthy person caregiver, but it can be cumbersome for an elderly user, as the pumping needs force and it is need to be done more than one times a day.
+But, the hydraulic lift uses hydraulic pump to lift the patients instead of battery…which means the caregiver has to manually pump the patient up.
+Pumping the hydraulic lift is fairly easy for a healthy caregiver, but it can be cumbersome for an elderly user, as the pumping needs force and it is need to be done more than one times a day.

 We recommend the Standing Power Body Lift for those that need a powered lift, but are on a budget.
 This entry powered lift has a 4.5 star rating on Amazon and has some solid reviews.